 - Analyze the coffee beans producers in your city or country.
 Coffee roasting services can be found in all big cities nowadays.
 If you live in a small town, you can order its product line via the Internet.
 Often roasters sell test kits.
 In the West, some coffee shops are engaged in the roasting, but it requires additional expenses, as equipment purchase, expanding the premises, studying of roasting technics, proper coffee bean procurement, additional staff recruitment or training the longtime staffers, suppliers search, etc.

-- Choose the right location for the coffeehouse.
+- Choose the right location for the coffee shop.
 The best place includes the following features:

 - business blocks